samnewall/Inventory-Management-System/README.md

 # Inventory-Management-System
-A generic IMS for Software Design and Programming assignment
+A generic IMS for Software Design and Programming university assignment